-- Since the official title of the Olympic Games is "the Games of the nth Olympiad," the number increases by one every four years even when the Games didn't take place (in 1916, 1940 and 1944).
+- Since the official title of the Olympic Games is "the Games of the nth Olympiad" and the word "olympiad" refers to the four year time period instead of the games themself, the number increases by one every four years even when the Games didn't take place (in 1916, 1940 and 1944).

 - The first time the German football (soccer to Americans) championship was held in 1903, one of the semi-finals was DSC Prague vs. Karlsruhe FV.
 The Karlsruhe club received a fake telegram that the match had been postponed and did not show up, and Prague went on to the final (where it lost to VfB Leipzig) by default.
 The following year, the final was going to be held in Berlin, but because it involved Britannia Berlin, Karlsruhe FV protested that this was not on neutral ground.
 The protest was successful, but resulted not in the final being adjourned to another city, but being canceled.
 Therefore 1904 there was no German football champion.

 - Due to the 2004 lockout of the NHL, the Stanley Cup has a "Season not played" under 2004-05.